Tur-1/My-MVC-Framework/README.md

 'email' => 'unique:App\Models\User,email_address'

 ```
- If the column option is not specified, the name of the field under validation will be used.

 ---------------------------------------------

 Specifying a Custom Database Connection, you may prepend the connection name to the table name: